Grooming is a basic need for every dog, and we've partnered with Dogs for Good to guide you through how to groom your furry friend.

 - Remove any dandruff or dry skin

-- The motion of the brush will stimulate the natural oils in their skin and fur
+- Stimulate the natural oils in their skin and fur

 There are plenty of brushes out there to choose from.
 Your dog's coat type will decide which brush they need and how many different types: